-If you are an employee eligible for maternity benefits (for example, if your master agreement or terms and conditions of employment offer you these benefits), maternity leave begins six weeks before your expected due date or can be deferred to closer to your due date with written consent from your doctor or midwife.
+If you are eligible for maternity benefits (for example, if your master agreement or terms and conditions of employment offer them), maternity leave begins six weeks before your expected due date.
+You can also defer it to closer to your due date with written consent from your doctor or midwife.

 If you are not eligible for maternity benefits (for example, if you are an auxiliary employee) your leave is per the Employment Standards Act.

 Read important information about your benefits, vacation and pension contributions while on maternity leave before you apply.